 about me:

 I specialize in early modern natural philosophy and mathematics.
 My main interests are time and the infinite, which I explore in both historical and contemporary contexts.
-I study the views of many of the founders of modern natural philosophy, such as Descartes, Newton, Einstein and Leibniz, as well as of subsidiary figures such as Beeckman and Robb, with an eye to implications for time and the infinite in modern physics and mathematics.
+I study the views of many of the founders of modern natural philosophy, such as Descartes, Newton, Leibniz, Einstein, Russell and Whitehead, as well as of subsidiary figures such as Isaac Beeckman, Daniel Sennert, Gabriel Wagner and Alfred Robb, with an eye to implications for time and the infinite in modern physics and mathematics.

-Listen to this podcast! of Prof. Sam Levey, Philosophy, Dartmouth College, NH, interviewing me about my prize-winning book on Leibniz, Monads, Composition, and Force.
+Listen to this podcast! of Professor Sam Levey, Philosophy, Dartmouth College, NH, interviewing me about my prize-winning book on Leibniz, Monads, Composition, and Force.

 See Research Interests for more.
 See also latest news.